sjung-stat/Recommender-System/README.md

 In this project, I will build a recommender system using Deep Learning techniques in Python.

-As of September 15, I started brainstorming project ideas.
+I started brainstorming project ideas on September 15, 2020.

 I am expecting to complete this project by December 2020.
 Stay tuned for the complete version!